Benefits of Solar Energy

 - Reduced carbon footprint: The sun is one of the universe's most abundant clean energy sources, meaning you can lower or beat your home's dependence on "traditional" sources.

-- Better energy independence: Solar panels can keep your home running through emergencies and blackouts, giving you additional security.
-You can use your solar energy anytime with optional battery backup.
+- Better energy independence: Solar energy can keep your home powered through blackouts and emergencies, giving you additional security.
+You can use your solar energy anytime with an optional battery backup system.

 What Solar Incentives Are Available to Chattanooga Homeowners?